Guanidinoacetate methyltransferase deficiency: Diagnosis

 GAMT deficiency can be suspected from clinical findings, although clinical findings are not suggestive of a specific diagnosis.
-Laboratory testing of plasma and urine will show decreased levels of creatine and increased levels of guanidinoacetate.
-Non-specific elevations of metabolites on urine testing, such as organic acid analysis, that are normalized to creatinine may be observed.
-For these tests, the excretion of urine metabolites is not elevated, but appears elevated due to unusually low creatinine values.
-Specific diagnostic testing for GAMT deficiency relies on the measurement of guanidinoacetate and creatine in urine and plasma.
-Increased levels of guanidinoacetate and decreased levels of creatine can suggest a diagnosis.
-Confirmatory testing can include enzyme assays to directly measure guanidinoacetate methyltransferase activity or molecular testing of GAMT.
-Brain magnetic resonance spectroscopy will show decreased levels of creatine, in affected individuals, however this finding is seen in all three cerebral creatine deficiencies, and needs to be followed up to identify the specific defect.
+The initial diagnosis is typically established via measurement of creatine, creatinine, and guanidinoacetate in plasma, cerebrospinal fluid, or dried blood spots.
+These measurements can distinguish among the different cerebral creatine deficiency disorders.
+In GAMT deficiency, laboratory testing of plasma will show decreased levels of creatine and increased levels of guanidinoacetate.
+A definitive diagnosis requires DNA sequencing of the GAMT gene and/or GAMT enzymatic activity assays.
+Brain magnetic resonance spectroscopy can also be used in diagnosis, and will show decreased levels of creatine in affected individuals.
+However, as this finding is seen in all three cerebral creatine deficiencies, further testing is needed to identify the specific defect.

-Treatment is most effective for GAMT deficiency with early diagnosis, however the non-specific clinical findings mean there is often a delay in diagnosis.
-Due to the efficacy of treatment and the delay in diagnosis, GAMT deficiency has been a candidate for newborn screening programs.
+Treatment is most effective for GAMT deficiency with early diagnosis; however, the non-specific clinical findings mean a diagnosis is often delayed.
+Due to the efficacy of early treatment and the lengthy typical diagnostic journey, GAMT deficiency has been recommended for newborn screening by the United States Advisory Committee on Heritable Disorders in Newborns and Children.
 Newborn screening assays measure the amount of guanidinoacetate in a dried blood spot using tandem mass spectrometry.
 Abnormal results from a newborn screening test still need to be confirmed by testing in plasma or urine.

-GAMT deficiency was nominated to be included in the list of disorders recommended for screening in the United States in 2016.
-It was not recommended for inclusion, as studies completed at the time could not demonstrate that a case could be reliably identified in a newborn screening setting.
-Utah started screening for GAMT deficiency in all newborns in 2015.
-New York started screening newborns in late 2018, and Michigan planned to start in 2019.
+In the United States, Utah started screening for GAMT deficiency in all newborns in 2015.
+New York started screening newborns in late 2018.
+In 2020, a GAMT-positive infant was identified via newborn screening in Utah, thus providing evidence that a case could be identified from newborn screening.
+A second infant was identified in New York in 2021.
+In 2022, a federal advisory committee voted to include GAMT in the Recommended Universal Screening Panel starting in January 2023.
+In addition to New York and Utah, California, Pennsylvania, Connecticut, Delaware, and Michigan all currently screen for GAMT.

+Around the world, the state of Victoria, Australia began screening for GAMT in 2004, leading to the diagnosis of a newborn at birth in 2022.
+In Canada, the provinces of Ontario and British Columbia screen for GAMT.

 Treatment

-Treatment of GAMT deficiency focuses on restoration of depleted brain creatine with creatine supplementation in pharmacologic doses, and removal of toxic intermediates via ornithine supplementation.
-All patients are reported to benefit by this treatment, with improvements in muscular hypotonia, dyskinesia, social contact, alertness and behavior.
+Treatment of GAMT deficiency focuses on restoration of depleted brain creatine with oral creatine supplementation in pharmacologic doses, and removal of toxic intermediate GAA via ornithine supplementation and arginine- or protein-restricted diet.
+Sodium benzoate supplementation is also sometimes used to decrease GAA levels.
+All patients are reported to benefit from creatine supplementation, with possible improvements or stabilization in symptoms.
 Seizures appear to reduce more with dietary arginine restriction and ornithine supplementation.
 Despite treatment, none of the patients have been reported to return to completely normal developmental level, if significant damage had taken place before treatment.
 Prior to the addition of GAMT deficiency to newborn screening panels, younger siblings of affected individuals may have been tested at birth and treated early.
 This early treatment can result in outcomes that are very close to normal.